raspberrypilearning/3D-scene/en/step_7.md

 This will change the name of the variable in all the code blocks where you have used it.

 --- /collapse ---

+--- task ---
+Add as many `variables`{:class="block3variables"} as you like to control movement, delays, visual effects and sound effects.

+Things to consider:
++ Have your given your variables names that match what they are used for?
++ Have you chosen the best maximum and minumum values for your sliders?
++ Are your sliders neatly arranged on the Stage?

+--- /task ---

 --- save ---